spiffe/spiffe.io/content/spire/docs/configuring.md

 The `data_dir` option in the `agent.conf` and `server.conf` configuration files sets the directory for SPIRE runtime data.

-If you specify a relative path for `data_dir` by starting the path with `./` then `data_dir` is evaluated based on the current working directory from which you run the SPIRE Agent or Server.
-Using a relative path for `data_dir` can be useful for initial evaluation of SPIRE, but for production deployments you may want to set `data_dir` to an absolute path.
+If you specify a relative path for `data_dir` by starting the path with `./` then `data_dir` is evaluated based on the current working directory from which you run the `spire-agent` or `spire-server` command.
+Using a relative path for `data_dir` can be useful for an initial trial of SPIRE, but for production deployments you may want to set `data_dir` to an absolute path.
 By convention, specify `"/opt/spire/data"` for `data_dir` if you have installed SPIRE in `/opt/spire`.

 Ensure the path that you specify for `data_dir` and all subdirectories are readable by the Linux user that runs the SPIRE Agent or Server executable.
 You may want to use [chown](http://man7.org/linux/man-pages/man1/chown.1.html) to change the ownership of these data directories to the Linux user that will run the executable.